NargesRezaei/OCT-axial-super-resolution-PIDL/simulations/oct_simulation/README.md

 # OCT A-scan Simulation Module

 This folder contains the OCT forward model used to convert the multilayer Fresnel reflection spectrum into a physically consistent OCT A-scan.
-The two included simulators share the **same central wavelength and spectral bandwidth**, so they produce **the same theoretical axial resolution**, but differ in numerical detail and sampling density.
+The two simulators use different spectral bandwidths and sampling densities, which makes one of them **more accurate** and **higher-resolution** than the other.

 ---